georgeschaible/thermal-imager/README.md

 ![Soldering map](soldering_map.png)

 I should mention that I found I did not need the low-pass noise filter so I did not use any capacitors for my build.

+I have also added a folder (OpenSCAD) that has the source code for a 3D model for the camera case.
+The design is based off of what Ruslan shared on his hackaday page.
+OpenSCAD is a free modeling software that is easy to download and will allow you to make any adjustments you see fit for your set up.
+I hope some folks find this helpful!